faudio/faudio/doc/Build and install.md

 Running the unit tests
 ----------

-To run unit tests as part of the build, set the CMake option `RUN_SCLAUDIO_TESTS` to non-false, then run `make` again.
+To run unit tests as part of the build, set the CMake option `RUN_SCLAUDIO_TESTS` to `ON`, then run `make` again.
 The unit test can be run separately as `build/bin/sclaudio_tests`.
 Beware that the whole test suite may take several minutes to complete.

 Building the language bindings